Diplomat Records

-Diplomat Records is an American hip hop record label founded by record executives and rappers Cam'ron and Jim Jones.
+Diplomat Records (also known as Diplomatic Man) is an American hip hop record label founded by record executives and rappers Cam'ron and Jim Jones.

 History

 In the early 2000s, Dipset was very popular for having star rappers with radio hits like Juelz Santana and Cam'ron, as well as their association with Jay-Z, Damon Dash, and Kareem Burke's Roc-A-Fella Records, which was distributed under Def Jam Recordings.
 This resulted in four studio albums being released under the Dipset/Roc-A-Fella joint venture.
 In 2005, Dipset moved away from Roc-A-Fella after Jay-Z assumed presidency of Def Jam, which they took issue with.
 They had already signed to independent music powerhouse MNRK Music Group (formerly Koch/eOne) the year prior.
 Despite this, Juelz Santana's remained under contract with Def Jam for the time being until 2008 when Cam'ron sold his contract to the label in 2008.
 Santana only released one album under his Dipset/Def Jam deal in late 2005.
 Even though the Diplomats/Koch partnership seemed financially improved over the Roc-A-Fella deal, only co-founder Jim Jones became the most successful Dipset artist under that deal; one notice was his single, "We Fly High" (2006) scoring among the Billboard top ten and going platinum the following year.
 Between 2006 and 2009, Dipset was relatively quiet aside from Cam'ron and Jim Jones after alleged falling outs.
 However, in 2010, they reunited and have begun to associate themselves with rapper Vado.
 The recent release under Diplomat Records was in 2018 with the Empire-distributed Diplomatic Ties.